Tigra-Astronomy/TA.Utilities/ReadMe.md

 In targets other than Seq, this will just appear as yet another log event property.

 ## Release Notes

+### 3.2.0

+- Added `netstandard2.1` as a target framework to improve compatibility with .NET 9.0 and later.
+- No API or behavioural changes.

+### 3.1.0

+- Fixed an issue in `ConsoleLoggerService` where include/ignore severity level lists were not being applied correctly.
+- Introduced `ReentrancyGuardLog`, a decorator for `ILog` that prevents re‑entrant logging calls from causing infinite recursion.
+- Introduced a generic finite state machine implementation in the `TA.Utils.Core.StateMachines` namespace:
+  - `FiniteStateMachine<TState, TTrigger>` – generic finite state machine implementation.
+  - `IStateMachine<TState, TTrigger>` – public API abstraction for the state machine.
+  - `StateTransition<TState, TTrigger>` – represents a state transition.
+  - `StateTransitionException` – represents an error during a state transition.
+  - Added a traffic light sample application to demonstrate usage.

+### 3.0.0

+- Added lightweight code contracts for checking contract conformance at runtime:
+  - `ContractAssert` extension method for checking arbitrary predicates.
+  - `ContractAssertNotNull` extension method for checking non‑null references.
+  - `CodeContractViolationException` for reporting contract violations.
+- Improved `ConsoleLoggerService` to support logging levels:
+  - Default behaviour is to log all levels.
+  - Specific levels can be included using `RenderSeverityLevels()`.
+  - Specific levels can be ignored using `IgnoreSeverityLevels()`; the ignore list takes precedence over the include list.

-2.10.0
+### 2.10.0

- - Improved how code contracts handle recording the contract data in the `CodeContractViolationException`.
+- Improved how code contracts record contract data in `CodeContractViolationException`.
- - Added the ability to configure logging levels in ConsoleLoggerOptions.
-The default is to log everything.
+- Added the ability to configure logging levels in `ConsoleLoggerOptions`:
-   - Specific severity levels can be included using RenderSeverityLevels().
-Once configured with any value, the default no longer applies so all levels to be logged must be included.
+  - Specific severity levels can be included using `RenderSeverityLevels()`.
+Once configured, all required levels must be explicitly included.
-   - Specific levels may also be ignored using IgnoreSeverityLevels().
-The ignore list takes precedence over the include list.
+  - Specific levels can be ignored using `IgnoreSeverityLevels()`; the ignore list takes precedence over the include list.

-2.9.0
+### 2.9.0

-- Added Code Contract assertions that can be used for enforcing code contracts at runtime.
+- Added code contract assertions for enforcing contracts at runtime:
-  Contract failures result in a `CodeContractViolationException` being thrown.
+  - Contract failures throw `CodeContractViolationException`, which records:
+    - The value being tested.
+    - Any predicate expression used.
-  The exception records the value being tested, any predicate expression that was used in the test, and the message that was passed to the assertion method.
-Any occurrence of a `CodeContractViolationException` should be treated as an unambiguous bug in the code and not caught or handled, except to write it out to a log.
+    - The message passed to the assertion method.
+  - Any `CodeContractViolationException` should be treated as an unambiguous bug and not caught, except to log it.

-2.8.1
+### 2.8.1

 - Fixed an issue that caused a custom severity property name option to be ignored.

-2.8.0
+### 2.8.0

-- Fixed a formatting bug in `Octet.ToString()`
+- Fixed a formatting bug in `Octet.ToString()`.

-2.7.0
+### 2.7.0

-- Added support for custom severity levels in the `ILog` abstraction and NLog implementation.
+- Added support for custom severity levels in the `ILog` abstraction and the NLog implementation.
-- Used the "official" regular expression to validate semantic version strings.
-Note: some strings that were previously accepted, such as "01.02.03" will no longer be accepted as valid.
+- Updated semantic version string validation to use the “official” SemVer regular expression:
+  - Some previously accepted strings (for example `01.02.03`) are now rejected as invalid.

 [seq]: https://datalust.co/seq "Seq semantic logging service"
 [mit]: https://tigra.mit-license.org "Tigra MIT License"